mirror/dd-wrt/src/router/python/Doc/tutorial/controlflow.rst

 More Control Flow Tools
 ***********************

-Besides the :keyword:`while` statement just introduced, Python knows the usual control flow statements known from other languages, with some twists.
+Besides the :keyword:`while` statement just introduced, Python uses the usual flow control statements known from other languages, with some twists.

 .. _tut-if: